Surajchandraa/domainprobe/readme.md

 ## Features:
 - you can get ip address of domain name (e.g- 'https://github.com/)
-- you can get information regarding domain name (e.g- location , hostname, long,lat etc)
+- you can get information regarding domain name (e.g- location , hostname, longitude,latitude etc)
 - you can get hostname using ip address.
 - you can get infomation directly using ip address. (e.g- location,hostname,etc)
+- you can get exact location using latitude and longitude

 ## Usage: